Ultimate Jacksonville Real Estate Investing Guide for 2026

 Housing

-The yearly residential property value growth percentage has been during the past 10 years.
-Across the state, the average yearly value growth rate over that timeframe has been .
-The ten year average of year-to-year residential property appreciation throughout the United States is .
+The yearly residential property value appreciation tempo has been through the previous ten years.
+In the state, the average yearly value growth rate during that timeframe has been .
+Across the country, the yearly value growth rate has averaged .

-Regarding the rental business, Jacksonville shows a median gross rent of .
-The median gross rent level across the state is , while the national median gross rent is .
+What concerns the rental industry, Jacksonville has a median gross rent of .
+The state's median is , and the median gross rent throughout the US is .

-of rental housing units in Jacksonville are occupied.
-The entire state’s renter occupancy rate is .
-The comparable percentage in the nation across the board is .
+of rental housing units in Jacksonville are tenanted.
+The rental occupancy rate for the state is .
+The corresponding rate in the US across the board is .

-The combined occupancy rate for single-family units and apartments in Jacksonville is , while the vacancy rate for these units is .
+The percentage of occupied homes and apartments in Jacksonville is , and the rate of unoccupied houses and multi-family units is .

 Housing Quick Stats